Email FacebookTwitterMenu burgerClose thin

 SmartAsset: What Are Unrealized Gains?

 The good news is that calculating unrealized gains is fairly simple.
-For instance, if your seven shares of stock you purchased for $10 each have since increased to $15, your unrealized gain would be $35 – or seven multiplied by the $5 increase.
+For instance, if your seven shares of stock you purchased for $10 each have since increased to $15, your unrealized gain would be $35—or seven multiplied by the $5 increase.

-Common Reasons Investors Hold Instead of Selling
+Common Reasons Investors Buy and Hold

 Generally, the long-term capital gains tax rate is lower than your ordinary income tax rate.
 Short-term gains are taxed as ordinary income, at a rate of 10% to 37%, depending on your tax bracket.
 Long-term gains are taxed at a rate of 0%, 15%, or 20%, depending on your income.